dahrs/OSTI/README.md

 ### OSTI requirements

-The library works with python 3.6+ and the depencies can be installed by EITHER executing the setup.py file using python :
+The library works with python 3.6+ and the depencies can be installed by EITHER executing the setup.py file using python (recommended) :

 ```bash
 python setup.py